zunderlab/eschr/README.md

 # Make AnnData object with your data
 adata = anndata.AnnData(X=data)

-# Optionally specify the path for creating the zarr store that will be used for interacting with your data.
-Otherwise it will be created in the workign directory.
+# Optionally specify the path for creating the zarr store that
+# will be used for interacting with your data.
+Otherwise it will
+# be created in the working directory.
 zarr_loc = "/path/to/your/data.zarr"

 # Now you can run the method with your prepped data!